- Pediatric Heart

 Can donate to: AB

 It’s important to remember that blood type AB is called the universal recipient because they are compatible with any other blood type and blood type O is called the universal donor because they are compatible with any other blood type.

-HLA, otherwise known as “Tissue Typing” stands for human leukocyte antigen.
-Antigens are proteins on the cells and there are six antigens that have been shown to be the most important in organ transplantation.
+HLA, otherwise known as “tissue typing,” stands for human leukocyte antigen.
+Antigens are proteins on the cells, and there are six antigens that have been shown to be the most important in organ transplantation.
 Out of these six, three come from each parent.
 Half of your HLA markers are inherited from your mother and half from your father.
-Siblings from the same two parents have a one in four chance in matching all six antigens.
-Identical twins are considered a “perfect match”.
-Two unrelated people can just happen to be a good HLA match as well, although it us much less likely.
+Siblings from the same two parents have a 1-in-4 chance to match all six antigens.
+Identical twins are considered a “perfect match.”
+Two unrelated people can just happen to be a good HLA match as well, although it is much less likely.

 Thanks to advanced medication known as immunosuppressive or anti-rejection medications, kidney transplants can still be successful if two people don’t have matching antigens.